WidgetsBurritos/rackspace-homepage/README.md

 Here is how each component of the site was constructed:

-#### Ceiling
+#### Ceiling Regions

 The ceiling consists of two regions: "Ceiling Left" and "Ceiling Right".

 These are both blocks of menus.
-Making use of the `menu_attributes` and `special_menu_items` modules, I was able to add extra style to the regions, so they weren't standard Drupal Menus.
+Making use of the `menu_attributes` and `special_menu_items` modules, I was able to add extra style to the menus.

-#### Navigation Bar
+#### Navigation Bar Region

 The navigation bar consists of a full menu, and a few blocks for the search and mobile navigation icons.

-The navigation system was built based off the standard Bootstrap navigation system, but modified to mimick the existing rackspace.com functionality.
+The navigation system was built based off the standard bootstrap navigation system, but modified to mimick the existing rackspace.com functionality.

 #### Hero Region

 The hero region, utilizes a custom node type, called "Hero Content", which allows a user to enter a background image and content.
-It is then rendered as a block via the "Hero Graphic" view, which is then padding with Bootstrap wrappers, via the `views-view--hero-graphic.tpl.php` template file in the theme.
+It is then rendered as a block via the "Hero Graphic" view, which is then padding with bootstrap wrappers, via the `views-view--hero-graphic.tpl.php` template file in the theme.

 #### Content Region